 Purposes for which the Data is shared

 The Parties agree to share the Data in accordance with this ISA for the purposes of:

-[Set out all purposes of the Data sharing, for example:

-funding, management, planning, monitoring, improvement or evaluation of health services (as defined in s 3(1) of the Health Records Act 2001(Vic)); and

-research, and the compliation or analysis of statistics in the public interest.]
+Research and the analysis of COVID-19 transmission in the public interest.

-The Parties have each assessed and agree that where the use and disclosure of [select applicable: Health Information/Personal Information] is for research or the compilation or analysis of statistics, the use and disclosure is in the public interest for the reasons set out in the schedule.
+The Parties have each assessed and agree that where the use and disclosure of Health Information is for research or the compilation or analysis of statistics, the use and disclosure is in the public interest for the reasons set out in the schedule.

 The Parties agree that: